blimmer/1up-git-skills-talk/slides.md

 ***
 ## Patterns at Ibotta

-We enforce "squash and merge" on most repositories.
+We enforce "squash and merge" on many high-traffic repositories.

 ---